 - Shares already reached the path of less resistance.

 - Upward burst.

-Traders have experienced a fast upward burst of the price of the stock at the parabolic stage.
+Traders have experienced a fast upward burst of the price of the stock at the parabolic stage, strong price trend.

 You’ll usually see large candles in the charts when this happens.
-I have found that RSI30 can help you find good stocks to buy.
+I have found that RSI30 can help you find outstanding stocks to buy.

 Today, I will show you how to detect these stocks in trading to find it before it happens.